brnuts/netlab/README.md

 # Welcome to network lab
-This is a network lab that emulates several routers
+This page describe how to launch a host and start routers for the network lab.

-# How to install
+# How to launch the host

 ## Doing yourself
 - Install any Linux distribution